Skip to main content

 Save

-The item is now available to select in Sales orders, Procurement POs, and Manufacturing BOMs.
+The item is now available in Sales orders, Procurement POs, Manufacturing BOMs, and Inventory reports.

 Transfer stock between locations